f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab1.rst

 Firewall Rule Hierarchy
 -----------------------

-With the BIG-IP\ :sup:`®` Network Firewall, you use a context to configure the level of specificity of a firewall rule or policy.
+With the BIG-IP\ :sup:`®` Advanced Firewall Manager (AFM), you can apply network ACLs to several different contexts to configure the level of specificity of a firewall rule or policy.
 For example, you might make a global context rule to block ICMP ping messages, and you might make a virtual server context rule to allow only a specific network to access an application.

 Context is processed in this order:

 -  Global
 -  Route domain
 -  Virtual server / self IP
 -  Management port\*
 -  Global drop\*

 The firewall processes policies and rules in order, progressing from the